axonops/documentation/docs/workbench/cassandra/introduction/overview.md

-# What is AxonOps Workbench for Cassandra®?
+# What is AxonOps™ Workbench for Cassandra®?

 AxonOps Workbench for Apache Cassandra is a powerful desktop application designed to simplify the management, development, and administration of Apache Cassandra clusters.
 Available for Mac, Windows, and Linux, AxonOps Workbench offers a modern and intuitive graphical user interface (GUI) that allows users to connect to Cassandra clusters directly or via SSH.